 Many types of development can contribute to increasing opportunities for nature conservation by including design choices that allow wildlife to continue to inhabit the same area.
 Artificial nest boxes / bricks can be incorporated within new buildings relatively easily, especially on taller buildings and / or at eaves level (refurbishments, extensions and / or new build).

 Swift bricks are a universal nest brick suitable for use by a range of small bird species and on diverse types of development.
-Best practice guidance on their installation and use can be found in BS 42021.
-This will provide nesting and roosting opportunities for various species, including ones under threat such as swifts, house martins, swallows, starlings and house sparrows.
+Best practice guidance on their installation and use should be followed and can be found in BS 42021.
+This will provide nesting and roosting opportunities for various species, including ones under threat such as swifts, house martins, starlings and house sparrows.
 Where appropriately located and where the presence of bats has been confirmed, bat boxes can also be installed on new buildings / structures.

 Other examples of such measures may include: